CaviereFabien/documentation/Creating-name-index.md

     biocache> index -dr [druid]

-But if it's more than that, you would do:
+But if it's more than that, you should do:

     biocache> bulk-processor